code-pride/DailyAdvisorCompose/README.md

 to get all needed repos.

-After pulling all needed repos, create `secret.env` file in main folder, and insert special credential for your development. (ready to use `secret.env` file is available on dropbox)
+After pulling all needed repos, create `secret.env` file in main folder, and insert special credential for your development. (ready to use `secret.env` file is available on onedrive)

 ### Development